McSteve7/damilola/content/posts/About Me/index.md

 In the past, I've volunteered with [Visible Hands Venture Capital](https://www.visiblehands.vc/) as Product Evaluator for the [Visible Hand Fellowship](https://www.visiblehands.vc/fellowship) selection process.

 🚀 Lately, I've developed much interest in the Developer Tooling and Experience space.
 I'm especially fascinated by how these amazing products help technical teams become more productive and focus on building user-centric products.
-Other space that I am reading about are Decentralized Finance (DeFi), web3, NFT and their potential to drive economic opportunities and financial inclusion for Africans.
+Other spaces that I am reading about are Decentralized Finance (DeFi), web3, NFT, Play to earn gaming and their potential to drive economic opportunities and financial inclusion for emerging markets.

 🏠: I'm based in Lagos, Nigeria 🇳🇬.